danielsuo/mvp/README.md

 ## To Do
 ### Jake
+- Add dropshadow to esb

 ### Daniel

 ### Sydney

+## On the radar
 - Fallbacks
-- Update models
-- Change model names in depot

-## On the radar
 - Custom cell type
 - Investigate pan/zoom
 - Benching types (density)